jnschalk/digibyte/src/qt/README.md

 #### bitcoingui.(h/cpp)

-- Represents the main window of the Bitcoin UI.
+- Represents the main window of the DigiByte UI.

 #### \*model.(h/cpp)